 After Betrayal: How Couples Can Heal from Infidelity and Rebuild Trust

-By Mark Ryan, Integrative Psychotherapist and Registered Relationship Therapist
+By Mark Ryan, BACP Accredited Psychotherapist and NCPS Accredited Relationship Therapist

 When infidelity comes to light, it tends to arrive like a rupture in the floor of everything you thought you knew.
 One moment you had a relationship with certain assumptions baked into it.
 The next, those assumptions are gone, and you are standing in the wreckage of something you thought was solid.